-Regardless of the pandemic, hitting the shops in person during any national sales event is usually something of a scrum, with the best deals often only available in very limited quantities and likely to be snapped up by hardcore shoppers who are prepared to start queuing outside in the middle of the night.
+Hitting the shops in person during any national sales event is usually something of a scrum, with the best deals often only available in very limited quantities and likely to be snapped up by hardcore shoppers who are prepared to start queuing outside in the middle of the night.

 To increase your chances of getting your hands on the best deals and reduce your chances of making costly impulse buys you later regret, do your shopping online.

-Currently, the best way to shop is online and the best way to keep abreast of the best online offers is to sign up to your favourite retailers' newsletters.
+The best way to keep abreast of the best online offers is to sign up to your favourite retailers’ newsletters.
 This will enable you to get a better handle on what discounts are being offered and which specific items are going cheap.

 Knowing exactly what’s available, when, at what price and from which vendors before the sales officially launch will give you an advantage over other shoppers and help you get the things you want in your basket before they sell out.

 A common mistake when shopping the sales is buying something you don’t need just because it’s got 70% off.
 This may sound obvious but it’s easy to get suckered in, regardless of how sensible a shopper you think you are.

 Unless it’s a product you actually need at a price within your budget, walk away.
 Remember, an item reduced to £300 still costs £300, so the golden rule is: look at the price, not the reduction!